JackieDai/RichDadAndPoorDad/004 Chapter One/Chapter One 17.md

 >
 > ![词条图片](https://ydlunacommon-cdn.nosdn.127.net/5b18c54848837d8fdb1be41e91745e23.jpg?)

 “Anger is a big part of that **formula**, for passion is anger and love combined.
-When it comes to money, most people want to play it safe and feel secure.
+When it comes to money, most people want to play it safe and feel **secure**.
 So passion does not direct them.
 Fear does.”

 ---